thilinag/advent-of-code-2023/README.md

 console.timeEnd("part2");
 ```

+## Solving
+Using `bun` to run the solution in terminal.

 ## Getting answers
-I'm running the solution code in the browser console of input page of the day to get the answer
+Running the solution code in the browser console of input page of the day to get the answer.